 Evil Is Sexy: Played with in the earlier seasons, but it wasn't until In Space's Astronema that it took complete hold.
 Now every season there is at least one attractive humanoid evil female who most of the time fights the good guys.

-Fanon: Due to every Power Rangers series other than RPM being in the same universe and the fact that many elements or other occurrences in the show aren't officially explained, this happens a lot.
+Fanon: Due to every Power Rangers series other than RPM and Dino Charge being in the same universe and the fact that many elements or other occurrences in the show aren't officially explained, this happens a lot.
 There's even more when one considers things that were once going to be official explanations, but were later taken out for one reason or another, such as the Lightspeed Aquabase being built from old destroyed Zords, Billy having developed the Turbo morphers during Zeo and the Great Offscreen War three thousand years ago mentioned in Lost Galaxy and Wild Force being the same event, indicating that the Galactabeasts and the Wildzords are connected.